joshholmes/registry/README.md

 ## How to contribute

-1. Feedback:  We'd love feedback on where you ran into sharp edges, dead ends, and what problems you are trying to solve with Magenta.
+1. Feedback:  We'd love feedback on what problems you are using Nitrogen to solve.
+Obviously, we'd also like to hear about where you ran into sharp edges and dead ends.
 Drop me a message at timfpark@gmail.com or file an issue with us above.
 2. Pull requests:  If you'd like to tackle an issue, fork the repo, create a clean commit for the fix or enhancement with tests if necessary, and send us a pull request.
 This is also the path to becoming a core committer for the project for folks that are interested in contributing in more depth.
-3. Documentation:  Teaching people how to use and run the service is incredibly important.
+3. Documentation:  Better technical documentation is key to broadening the use of the platform.
 We'd love to have more help and this is one of the most valuable contributions you can make.

 ## Other Projects

-Magenta has three subprojects that you should have a look at as well.
+Nitrogen has three subprojects that you should have a look at as well.

-1. admin: An administrative tool that helps you manage devices and users.
+1. [client](https://github.com/nitrogenjs/client): The client library for building Nitrogen devices and applications.
-2. client: The client library for building Magenta devices and applications.
+2. [admin](https://github.com/nitrogenjs/admin): An administrative tool for managing the Nitrogen service.
-3. chroma: A sample device application that uploads images from a device running the Debian package 'motion'.
+3. [chroma](https://github.com/nitrogenjs/chroma): A sample device application that connects a camera to the Nitrogen service.